Codroy

-It is a village with about 50 inhabitants, with most living in homes along Newfoundland and Labrador Route 406, the main road in town.
+It is a village with about 258 inhabitants, with most living in homes along Newfoundland and Labrador Route 406, the main road in the community.

 History

 The name "Codroy" is a contraction of the French Cap de Ray, pronounced and spelled as one word ("Cadarri").
 The Codroy Valley is 10 km north of Cape Ray.
 There were different spellings until Captain Cook surveyed the area in 1765 and named it "Cod Roy" on his map, which remained the name since.

-The village was part of a settlement process that began with English settlers in 1822.
+The village was part of a settlement process that began with English, French, and Mi'kmaq settlers in the late 1700s.
 Between 1820s to 1840s, Acadians and Irish Catholics began to migrate to the settlement.

-Codroy Island is actually connected to the mainland by a narrow spit and shelters Codroy Harbour.
+Codroy Island is connected to the mainland by a breakwater causeway constructed to shelter Codroy Harbour and decrease erosion of land near the coastal regions of the village.

 Attractions

 Holy Trinity Anglican Church, a Carpenter Gothic-style wood church built in 1913 to replace the 1906 church destroyed in a wind storm in 1912, is a registered heritage structure.
 The church has a large cemetery with about 400 graves.
 Codroy remains predominantly Anglican after most surrounding area residents became Roman Catholic.

 The Grand Codroy Estuary is nearby, as is Point Rosee, once thought to be a possible Norse site.